aashikur/aashikur/README.md

 ---

 ### 🌱 About Me
 I'm a passionate Full Stack Developer from Bangladesh, skilled in React, Node.js, Firebase, and WordPress.
 I love building fast, responsive, and secure web apps that solve real-world problems.
-Currently, I'm focused on growing as a remote developer while exploring modern tech stacks and personal growth through calisthenics.
+Currently, I'm focused on growing as a remote developer while exploring modern tech stacks and personal growth through basic calisthenics.

 ---